How to use video descriptions

 How do automated descriptions work?

-When you record a video with our browser extension, on the Vidyard website, or in our apps for Gmail, Outlook, and more, we'll automatically give you a clear description based on your recording's content (and the language you're speaking).
+When you create an avatar video, upload a video, or record a video*, we'll automatically give you a clear description based on your video's content.
 Visit the video's edit page to view or edit your description.

-Automated descriptions are only available to Free accounts if they've opted in to the additional terms in their account settings.
+Automated descriptions are only available to Free accounts that have opted in to the additional terms in their account settings.
 Automated descriptions will not be available to paid accounts that have opted out of AI features.

 Where does my video description appear?

 A description helps viewers decide whether they want to watch your video.
-It also makes your video more discoverable on the web, helping search engines like Google understand what it's about and improve its ranking in search results.
+It also makes your video more discoverable on the web, helping search engines like Google understand what it's about, improve its ranking in search results, and make it more digestible for AI models to answer questions with.

 Viewers can see your video description in the following places: